Jonathan Noyce: Ongoing career

-Outside of Jethro Tull, Noyce had a long establishment with guitarist Gary Moore, joining him on the Old New Ballads Blues album, One Night in Dublin - A Tribute To Phil Lynott, a DVD/CD recording of the concert to commemorate the life of Phil Lynott which featured members of Thin Lizzy, and the release of Moore's final recorded show Live at Montreux 2010.
+Outside of Jethro Tull, Noyce had a long establishment with guitarist Gary Moore, joining him on the Old New Ballads Blues album, One Night in Dublin: A Tribute to Phil Lynott, a DVD/CD recording of the concert to commemorate the life of Phil Lynott which featured members of Thin Lizzy, and the release of Moore's final recorded show Live at Montreux 2010.

 In 2010 Noyce re-united with Gary Moore for his Summer of Rock shows throughout Europe.
 This band also included drummer and friend Darrin Mooney and, following a 21-year hiatus, keyboard and guitar player Neil Carter.
 This Celtic-Rock project came to an end with the sudden death of Moore on 6 February 2011.

 In 2007 Noyce joined the UK band Archive.

+On 1st and 2nd May 2009 Noyce played at two sold-out concerts at Hampton Court Palace in Surrey, UK where Rick Wakeman performed the music from his progressive rock concept album 'The Six Wives of Henry VIII'.
+The two shows were recorded; a 2-CD copy of which were available for attendees to purchase at the end of each performance.
+Wakeman said that the general release CD and subsequent video were from the second night's concert, with no overdubs or editing.

-In 2010 Noyce had commercial successes with the release of French-Canadian Mylène Farmer's album Bleu Noir, for which he supplied all the bass guitar tracks.
+In 2010 Noyce had commercial successes with the release of French Mylène Farmer's album Bleu Noir, for which he supplied all the bass guitar tracks.
 He played for Love Amongst Ruin's debut gig at Eurosonic Festival in January 2010.

 In 2012 Noyce joined his old Jethro Tull bandmate Martin Barre for live shows across Europe.

 In 2013 Noyce played on Martin Barre's solo album Away With Words.
 The same year he had been joined Sixto Rodriguez for a run of shows that included the Montreux Jazz Festival and Glastonbury Festival.

 In 2014 Noyce joined the Gentle Giant offshoot band Three Friends, featuring former members Gary Green and Malcolm Mortimore.
 Other work includes playing on the soundtracks to the films I Am Ali and The Man from U.N.C.L.E., the later with Daniel Pemberton.
 Archive released a film, Axiom, and returned to Montreux Jazz Festival to perform the soundtrack live.

 In 2015 Archive's album Restriction features Noyce on bass guitars.

 In 2016 Noyce played bass on the soundtrack of the film King Arthur: Legend of the Sword by Guy Ritchie.
 The same year, he played on the album The False Foundation by Archive.

 In 2019, Noyce performed on the soundtrack of the film Yesterday.